influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 * Shard groups should be twice as long as the longest time range of the most frequent queries
 * Shard groups should each contain more than 100,000 [points](/influxdb/v1.7/concepts/glossary/#point) per shard group
 * Shard groups should each contain more than 1,000 points per [series](/influxdb/v1.7/concepts/glossary/#series)

->**Note:** A special use case to consider: filtering queries on schema data (such as tags, series, measurements) by time.
-For example, if you want to filter schema data within a one hour interval, you must set the shard group duration to 1h.
-For more information, see [filter schema data by time](#filter-schema-data-by-time).

 ### Shard group duration for backfilling